chuanbinp/CZ4034-Information-Retrieval/README.md

 Pre-populate our solr non-SQL database with our 10k data.
 Change the variable `CSV_FILEPATH in line 48` to the new file name.

 ### twitter_stream_to_db.py
-Running this script will allow us to listen to the above-mentioned 5 twitter pages so that our DB is in REALTIME.
+Running this script will allow us to listen to the above-mentioned 5 twitter pages so that our **DB is in REALTIME**.
 And so when there is a new tweet, it will:
 a.
 Add that tweet to our db, then
 b.
 Delete the oldest tweet based on tweetcreatedts